Congressional District # 16

 Ingestion of contaminated groundwater could lead to adverse human health effects.

-A separate enforcement action also recovered U.S. EPA's and Illinois EPA's past costs, with contributions from PRPs.
-This recovered money is being used to address the largest of four contaminated soil areas, Source Area 7.
-All four Source Areas continue to pose a potential threat of further contaminant release.
+A separate enforcement action also recovered U.S. EPA's and Illinois EPA's past costs, with contributions from potentially responsible parties.
+This recovered money was placed in a special account to address the largest of four contaminated soil areas, Source Area 7.
+All four areas continue to pose a potential threat of further contaminant release.

-Illinois EPA completed a remedial investigation to evaluate the nature and extent of site contaminants and a feasibility study to evaluate site cleanup options for the four major sources of groundwater contamination.
-In June 2002, a Record of Decision (ROD) was signed to address these source areas (OU3).
+Illinois EPA has taken the lead on the remedial investigation to evaluate the nature and extent of site contamination, and a study to evaluate site cleanup options, for the four major sources of groundwater contamination.
+In June 2002, a Record of Decision (ROD) was signed to address these source areas of OU3.
 Source control techniques included soil vapor extraction, low temperature thermal desorption, and soil excavation.
-Due to unique source characteristics, some surface/near surface soil work has and will be supplemented with source-specific groundwater management zones (GMZs) and the use of air sparging/soil vapor extraction (AS/SVE) or limited groundwater pump-and- treat steps.
+Due to unique source characteristics, some surface/near surface soil work has and will be supplemented with source-specific groundwater management zones (GMZs) and the use of air sparging/soil vapor extraction (AS/SVE) or limited pump and treat steps.

-U.S. EPA finalized negotiations in early 2003 with Hamilton Sundstrand, a PRP for Source Area 9/10, and, as a result a CD for RA at Source Area 9/10 was signed on September 2, 2008.
-After U.S. EPA and Illinois EPA approved the RA work plan, remedial actions in Source Area 9/10 began on November 24, 2008 with the installation of two phases of air sparging and soil vapor extraction.
+U.S. EPA finalized negotiations in early 2003 with Hamilton Sundstrand, a PRP for Source Area 9/10, and as a result RD work was completed.
+A Consent Decree for RA at Source Area 9/10 was signed by a federal judge on September 2, 2008.
+After US EPA and IEPA approval of the RA work plan, Remedial Actions in Source Area 9/10 began on November 24, 2008.
 An ESD for soil excavation in the former Outside Storage Area (OSA) was signed in February 2009.
-Soil excavation at the OSA was conducted with offsite disposal, and residual soil contamination at the edges of the excavated area was treated using soil mixing and a chemical oxidizer.
-Currently, the air sparge/soil vapor extraction system is operating in pulse mode.
+Currently, the second phase in the installation of an AS/SVE system is complete and operating.
+EPA and IEPA conducted a pre-final inspection in March 2011.
+Soil excavation of the OSA was conducted, however, due to the presence of residual soil contamination at the edges of the excavated area, the PRP will develop a plan for additional work for EPA to review and approve.

 Success StoryRA work is complete for OUs 1 and 2.
-RD and RA work have begun for all of the Source Areas of OU3 either by Illinois EPA or by the PRPs.
-That work will continue into 2013 and beyond.
+RD and RA work have begun for all of the Source Areas of OU3 either by IEPA or by PRPs.
+That work will continue into 2012 and beyond.

 Property ReuseAt the conclusion of RD/RA, properties will continue in their existing use as residential or industrial/commercial properties.